mk-ansible-roles/saphana-preconfigure/README.md

 saphana-preconfigure
 =====================

+# THIS ROLE IS DEPRECATED AND WILL BE DELETED IN 12.2022<BR>use _community.sap_install_ collection instead

 This role git@github.com:mk-ansible-roles/saphana-preconfigure.git.
 This role configures a RHEL 6.7 or 7.x system according to the SAP notes so that SAP HANA is installable

 Requirements